-The Hotel San Carlos was built in 1928 and sports a Renaissance Revival style.
+The Hotel San Carlos was built in 1928 in the Renaissance Revival style.
 Renaissance Revival is also known as Neo-Renaissance and was popularized during the 19th century in Europe.
 During the early 20th century the style leaped across the pond to North America where it spread across the country.
 However, Neo-Renaissance style is seldom found in the desert.

 Phoenix's economy boomed in the early 20th century.
 The growing agriculture industry that resulted from the Roosevelt Dam (built in 1911) gave rise to cotton, lettuce, and citrus farms that sold produce and goods all over the country.
 The popularity of the automobile allowed for easy travel and it expanded the tourism industry.
 San Carlos Hotel was financed by both the Dwight B. heard Company and Charles Harris.
 Dwight Heard played a major role in the development of Phoenix as a city through development programs and recruitment programs centered in Chicago.

 San Carlos Hotel offered air conditioning before any other hotel in Phoenix.
 It also had steam heat in all rooms, ice water taps in every room, and a hand-operated elevator.
 The luxury hotel had many famous guests stay in its rooms.
 Some of the superstars included Mae West, Clark Gable, Carole Lombard, Marilyn Monroe and Gene Autry.